PROFILE

 People’s Republic of China.
 The P.R.C. has

-extended a U.S. $2 billion credit line to
+extended over U.S. $7 billion in credit to

 Countries (CPLP) as a forum for cultural